uhlin/fics/README.md

 The `fics_addplayer` program is located in `/home/chess/bin`, along with `makerank`.
-The dir `/home/chess/bin` should in general be automatically added to the PATH of the chess user.
+The dir `/home/chess/bin` should in general be automatically added to the PATH for the chess user.

     $ man 1 fics_addplayer
     $ man 1 makerank